The 6 Best Healthy Canned, Soft, & Wet Dog Foods

 The amount you feed your dog depends on its age, weight, and breed.
 Small-breed dogs need a higher concentration of calories in their diet than larger dogs because they have fast metabolisms.
 In terms of the amount they eat, however, it only makes sense that a small dog would eat less than a large dog.

-When it comes to feeding your dog wet food, you’ll need to pay close attention to the feeding recommendations on the can because every product is different in terms of calories and different wet foods come in different-sized cans.
+When it comes to feeding your dog wet food, you’ll need to pay close attention to the feeding recommendations on the can because every product is different in terms of calories, and different wet foods come in different-sized cans.

 All dogs have the potential to develop food allergies and sensitivities.
 If your dog has frequent ear infections or skin problems, it could be an issue with the food he’s eating.
-The most common food allergens for dogs are low-quality grains like corn and wheat as well as proteins like pork and beef.
+The most common food allergens for dogs are low-quality grains like corn and wheat, as well as proteins like pork and beef.

-If you suspect that your dog has a food allergy or sensitivity, try switching to a grain-free recipe or a limited ingredient diet.
+If you suspect that your dog has a food allergy or sensitivity, try switching to a grain-free recipe or a limited-ingredient diet.
 If that doesn’t work, talk to your vet about the possibility of an underlying problem.

-Final Remarks
+Final Thoughts

-In the end it is a matter of preference whether you choose dry dog food or wet dog food for your dog.
-Take what you’ve learned here to make a smart choice or try one of our top picks for the best wet dog food if you’re not sure where to start.
+In the end, it is a matter of preference whether you choose dry dog food or wet dog food for your dog.
+Take what you’ve learned here to make a smart choice, or try one of our top picks for the best wet dog food if you’re not sure where to start.